-Use this calculator to easily calculate the tip and total bill you need to pay.
+Use this tip calculator to easily add a tip and calculate the total bill you need to pay.
 Works for single payer and for multiple payers (shared bill tip) as well.
 You can round up the total bill or the per person total bill in case there are multiple people paying.

 How to calculate a tip?